How to use a CakePHP API as the data backend for Ember in 30 minutes

 Now that you have created your first API-driven page verify Ember is actually fetching from your API:

-- browse to your Ember application at
+• Browse to your Ember application at cakebox:4200/cocktails

-- make sure it displays the records as found in your CakePHP database:
+• Make sure it displays the records as found in your CakePHP database:

 8. Using Ember Inspector